Skip to main content

 What are Your Chances of Acceptance at Wake Forest University?

-Even though Wake Forest University has a low admissions rate, your chances of acceptance may be higher than other students based on your unique combination of test scores, extracurriculars, class rank, and more.
+Even though Wake Forest University has a low admissions rate, your chances of acceptance may be higher than those of other students based on your unique combination of test scores, extracurriculars, class rank, and more.

 To have a better understanding of your chances of acceptance at Wake Forest University, utilize our free chancing calculator.
 We’ll estimate your odds of acceptance based on your background, grades, test scores, and other important factors, and we’ll give you tips on how to improve your chances.